NL33/electron-git/README.md

     - add icon for chrome when tab icon doesn't work.
 DONE
     - add microsoft word icon manually.
 DONE
     - add another default icon for if other app's icons don't work.
 DONE
-    - add google folder and doc icon for project focus manually
+    - add google folder and doc icon for project focus manually.
+DONE

 -ADD Icons locally and carry over to app itself.
 DONE

+- potential bug: bringing a window to the front
+    - flow: have app and window (1).
+Then open new app (2) in front of it.
+When try to open window 1, it won't go to the front--if app(2) (not windows of app 2) have been selected.
+        - If app is brought to the front, it is taking precedence over other app windows?
+        - if last selected item from app is an app, then other app windows won't take precedence over it
+        - if the window is minimized, and maximize it-it will open, but then go behind the window in front
+        - maybe because it changes the index of the app
+        - possible solutions
+            - Application('name').active() //seems to work--so if call windows with that, then it should work.
+Issue=this calls all app windows to the front (and activate only works on apps)
+            - things seem to work fine when close the nav window and re-open.
+Then this issue goes away.
+But not if just reload the nav window (or hide and then show it).
+Why?
+Not clear.
+            - if remove "always on top" from nav window--then it seems to mostly take care of this issue.
+Why?
+Not clear.
+                - Note that clicking on an app to bring it entirely to the front doens't seem to bring all open windows to the front.--that seems to only bring one window to the front anyway.
+That does not seem to be related to the code here.
+                - appears resolved through removing "always on top" from nav window

-- stop reloading if already loading the app for the first time
+- *stop reloading if already loading the app for the first time

 - *open dev tools, but only if in development*

-- any way to speed up starting of loop function when app runs?
+- *any way to speed up starting of loop function when app runs?
     -Seems to return apps very fast, but then can be slow to get chrome windows.
         --load other windows and show them

-- remove search box when app is going to run.
+- *remove search box when app is going to run.

+- save your apps.

+- add menu item that says howto (write out the instructions separately, and then style)

+- one more shot at making it faster (for focusing and closing windows and tabs)

 - possibility for showing window
     - have a thin, transparant window over to the right side of screen.